What is hypoglycemia?

 Hypoglycemia may be a condition by itself, or may be a complication of diabetes or another disorder.
 It’s most often seen as a complication of diabetes.
 This is sometimes referred to as insulin reaction.
 Hypoglycemia can happen quickly.
 In adults and children older than age 10, hypoglycemia is uncommon except as a potential side effect of diabetes treatment.

 Causes of hypoglycemia in people with diabetes may include the following:

-- Too little food eaten as compared to the amount of insulin taken
+Too little food eaten as compared to the amount of insulin or other medicine taken

-Other causes of hypoglycemia are rare, but may occur in early pregnancy, after strenuous exercise, or during prolonged fasting.
-Hypoglycemia may also result from abusing alcohol, or other rare causes, such as a tumor that produces insulin.
+Other causes of hypoglycemia are rare, but may happen in early pregnancy, after strenuous exercise, or during prolonged fasting.
+Hypoglycemia may also result from abusing alcohol, or other rare causes, such as a tumor that makes insulin.

 What are the symptoms of hypoglycemia?

 The following are the most common symptoms of hypoglycemia.
 However, each individual may experience symptoms differently.
 The symptoms include:

 Hunger and nausea

 Sudden moodiness or behavior changes, such as crying for no apparent reason

 Hypoglycemia can also happen during sleep.
 Some signs of hypoglycemia during sleep include: